rokath/trice/docs/TriceUserGuide.md

 ###  9.12. <a name='DirectTRICEOutTRICE_MODETRICE_STACK_BUFFERcouldcausestackoverflowwith-o0optimization'></a>Direct TRICE Out (TRICE_MODE TRICE_STACK_BUFFER) could cause stack overflow with -o0 optimization

 As discussed in [issue #294](https://github.com/rokath/trice/issues/294) it can happen, that several TRICE macros within one function call increase the stack usage more than expected, when compiler optimization is totally switched off.

+### Cycle Counter

+- The trice tool expects the first cycle counter to start with 0xC0 (=192).
+If the target is already running and you connect the trice tool then, the first message is marked with "CYCLE: ? not equal expected value 192 - adjusting.
+Now 1 CycleEvents".
+- If the target is resetted asynchronous, the trice tool receives a cycle counter 192.
+Most probably the last cycle counter was not 191, so this triggers also a message  with "CYCLE: 192 not equal expected value ?- adjusting.
+Now n CycleEvents".
+- In the trice tool is some heuristics to suppress such obvious false positives.

 <p align="right">(<a href="#top">back to top</a>)</p>